jokohoko/tjilp/readme.md

 - An MH-Z19b module (a fairly precise and easy to use Arduino compatible co2 sensor).
 - A neopixel (ws2812b) piece of led strip.
 - A piezo buzzer (both active and passive would work, but active ones would be adviced).
-- And optionally a usb port to plug it straight into a power bank
+- A usb-C connector to connect it to a powerbank or wall adapter.

 Power must be provided through the usb-c cable or the usb plug.
 Exact measurements can be obtained with a usb cable to a computer or with a usb-c cable to an android smartphone.

-- There is the option to have a version with a male usb connector next to the usb-c connector of the Arduino to plug into a power bank.
-For this version you glue the usb connector into place with hot melt adhesive.
+> Additions in this branch of the development:
+> - This version has an Oled display to visualise the actual value of the Co2 sensor.
+> - It also features a touch "bolt" so you can give feedback to the device.
+It is used for:
+> -- Silencing Tjilp as soon as you have taken measures.
+This comforts the Tjilp and silences it untill the values have dropped again or raised to the next treshold.
+> -- Resetting the maximal CO2 level shown on the display.
+Hold the button for 10sec and Tjilp will confirm by tjilping.

-- In the schematics the usb socket is thus optional, as well as the resistor to the buzzer.
+- In the schematics the resistor to the buzzer is optional.
 Using this resistor you obtain two sound levels from the buzzer.
 Soft chirps and louder alarms.
 But you can also connect both to the buzzer without a resistor to have both in high volume.
 The value of the resistor is around 220 ohm in our device.
 But you may want a higher value to reduce the volume further.
 - To print the front cover, we provide two print files.
 First you print the logo part in a darker colour.
 Then you swap filament and print the cover over logo file with a transparent like filament over the logo.
 This is a hack method of doing multi-material prints on a regular Prusa.

 [![Tjilp demo video](https://img.youtube.com/vi/Ra5aq8gwuik/0.jpg)](https://www.youtube.com/watch?v=Ra5aq8gwuik)

 ## Notes!:
 ### Calibration:
 The sensor calibrates itself whilst being operational.
 Thus you must leave the device powered at all times if possible.
-When you disconnect the power it will take at least 30min to recalibrate.
+When you disconnect the power it will take at least 30min up to a day to recalibrate.
 ### Placement:
 The sensor works best when placed central in the room but not too close to humans exhaling.
 Thus we advise about a meter from humans and not resting flat against a wall or table.
 That is why Tjilp is designed to be placed on top of a powerbank and stand upright or be lifted off the table by the thickness of the powerbank.
 ### Cost: